 Anyone without a permit from the Secretary of the Interior is forbidden from disturbing bald eagles in any capacity.
 The strikingly beautiful bird of prey is left to hunt, fish, and mate for life, in peace.

-SEE ALASKA'S AMAZING ANIMALS WITH YMT VACATIONS
+SEE ALASKA'S wildlife ANIMALS WITH YMT VACATIONS

 Alaska’s native animals are as precious as they are beautiful, and thankfully, not as hard to catch sight of as you may think.
 These animals, and many more, are available to view at the Alaskan Wildlife Conservation Center, a sanctuary in Portage dedicated to the preservation of native Alaskan wildlife.